inr-kit/twps/docs/source/how_to_use.rst

 .. literalinclude:: examples/message.txt

-Script |ppp| uses function :func:`pre_pro`, defined in the module :mod:`text_with_snippets` of the TSP package.
-Although the most common use of TSP is to call |ppp| script from the terminal command line, one can also import this function and use it from the Python interpreter or in a Pyhon script.
+Script |ppp| uses function :func:`pre_pro`, defined in the module :mod:`text_with_snippets` of the TWPS package.
+Although the most common use of TWPS is to call |ppp| script from the terminal command line, one can also import this function and use it from the Python interpreter or in a Pyhon script.

 The name of the text file to be processed must be given to |ppp| as a command line argument.
 The output file will have the name of the input file, with suffix ``.res`` attached to the filename without extension (thus the template and resulting file have the same extension).
-So far the TSP package is installed, the |ppp| script should be availabe at the command line, and the command
+So far the TWPS package is installed, the |ppp| script should be availabe at the command line, and the command